Automation-Spirit-Alliance/test-web-developer/front-end/README.md

 ## Task 1
-Create a simple calculator that given a string of operators (), +, -, *, / and numbers separated by spaces returns the value of that expression
+Create a simple calculator that given a string of operators (), +, -, *, / and numbers separated by spaces returns the value of that expression.

 Example:
 ```